Financial-Times/ft-origami/docs/developer-guide/using-modules.md

 ## The quick way
 If you just want to experiment with Origami modules, we have a 5 minute tutorial especially for you

-<a href="/docs/developer-guide/modules/very-quick-origami/" class="o-buttons o-buttons--standout">Take me to the 5 minute tutorial</a>
+<a href="/docs/developer-guide/modules/very-quick-origami/" class="o-buttons o-buttons--secondary">Take me to the 5 minute tutorial</a>

 ## The proper way